- Applicable Laws for App Privacy Policies

 The Children’s Online Privacy Protection Act (COPPA) is a federal law that applies to the online collection of information by United States based businesses about children under the age of 13.

-COPPA is the reason that many websites and applications do not allow users under the age of 13 to access the content or register an account.
+COPPA is the reason that many websites and apps do not allow users under the age of 13 to access the content or register an account.
 Complying with the law is often seen as too difficult to merit the inclusion of children of that age.

 Privacy Rights for California Minors in the Digital World